The Influence of Climate on Tea Flavor Profiles

 • High Temperatures: Conversely, warmer climates accelerate growth, often producing teas with more pronounced astringency or bitterness, as seen in some Assam teas.

-See also A Cup of Great Green Tea
+See also Does Green Tea Taste Like Grass?

 Rainfall and Humidity also influence tea flavor.
 Consistent rainfall ensures that tea plants receive a steady supply of moisture, which is crucial for flavor development.
 High humidity levels can enhance the aromatic qualities of tea, giving rise to more complex flavors.
 However, excessive rainfall or drought conditions can stress the plants, potentially leading to a decrease in quality and changes in flavor profile.